 Telephone: (205) 670-5770

-Grab a cup of your favorite warm beverage and join us during our next Coffee Break session.
-Coffee Break is new initiative offered by M4A providing Caregivers with education, support, and relaxation!
+Grab a cup of your favorite beverage and join us during our next Coffee Break session.
+Coffee Break is a FREE initiative offered by M4A to provide caregivers and other individuals with a short break to receive education, support, and relaxation!

 Participation in this online group session is voluntary.
 Individuals who choose to participate in this group acknowledge and agree that they are not required to share personal information with the group but may voluntarily share aspects of their protected health information with the group.
 Protected health information is specifically defined in the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 This includes, but is not limited to your name, address, and specific medical conditions.
 Should you decide to voluntarily share protected information about yourself or your condition, you are responsible for that decision and the Middle Alabama Area Agency on Aging (M4A) is not responsible for the disclosure or any re-disclosures that may occur as a result.